respunn/Fivem-Logging/README.md

 One file python discord bot.

 You can use log players without admin panel or authorization.
-(You can use this Log only if the files are not hidden!)<br>
+(You can use this Log only if the files are not from server-side hidden!)<br>
 You can use race command to calculate post-race fares.<br>
 (1st: %60, 2nd: %30, 3rd: %10, but 3rd one gets minimum entrance_fee.)